 Sites will no longer be able to support themselves through this valuable income stream due to the increased use of ad blockers.
 More significant sites will move to a subscription-based model, while smaller sites may disappear entirely.
 The growing popularity of ad blockers is actually threatening the diversity of the internet.

 High profile individuals such as Edward Snowden, continue to encourage internet users to install ad blockers, albeit for security reasons.
 As a result, this trend is likely to continue.

-On the surface, ad blocking seems a good thing for the end users, but in the long run, they will disrupt the open atmosphere of the internet.
-Closing off the mainstream of revenue for sites will lead to some closing, which in turn could lead to the internet becoming a more closed place controlled by a few large companies.
+On the surface, ad blocking seems a good thing for the end-users, but in the long run, they will disrupt the open atmosphere of the internet.
+Closing of the main stream of revenue for sites will lead to some closing, which in turn could lead to the internet becoming a more closed place controlled by a few large companies.

 Internet users no longer welcome methods deployed by digital marketers.
 No one objects to small, relevant and unobtrusive adverts on a page.
 Massive multimedia enriched ads that damage the usability of a site must stop.

 Key steps to stop the increasing use of ad blockers: